What You Need to Know

-The dealer charged my buddy $75 to vacuum his floor mats after a road trip, claiming 'specialized equipment' was needed.
+A dealer might charge $75 to vacuum your floor mats after a road trip, claiming 'specialized equipment' was needed.
 This is a scam.
 You can get a decent portable car vacuum for under $50 that pulls 10,000 Pa of suction, more than enough to lift embedded grit and pet hair from standard automotive carpet fibers.
 CNN Underscored even found some under $90 that performed well.
 Don't let them upsell you on a glorified shop vac service.

 Road trips turn car interiors into mobile landfills.
 Spilled coffee, cracker crumbs ground into the carpet, dried mud from hiking boots - it's a constant battle against particulate accumulation.
 A standard household vacuum is too bulky, and those coin-op vacuums at the car wash have weak suction due to worn-out seals and neglected filters.
 They're built for volume, not performance.